Foden double gets shaky Man City back on track, Sunderland go fourth

 Foden struck from a Matheus Nunes cross to catch Leeds cold and Gvardiol rewarded their domination when he poked home a point-blank effort from a corner.

-City were unrecognisable in the second half though as Everton's Dominic Calvert-Lewin pulled a goal back in the 50th before Lukas Nmecha levelled from a rebound after his penalty, awarded for a foul by Gvardiol on Calvert-Lewin, was saved.
+City were unrecognisable in the second half though as Leeds United's Dominic Calvert-Lewin pulled a goal back in the 50th before Lukas Nmecha levelled from a rebound after his penalty, awarded for a foul by Gvardiol on Calvert-Lewin, was saved.

 Pep Guardiola's City side finally roused themselves and as they piled on some late pressure Foden found space in the box to fire in the winner and send the home fans into raptures.